Q. I am having problems using the online grant application system. What do I do?

-A. Yes, you may submit as many separate LOI project or program grant requests as you wish.
-In the past, some organizations included multiple requests on one application form.
-This will not be permitted with our new online grant management system.
-You must complete a separate LOI request for each project and program that you wish the Foundation to consider.
-All applications will be linked to your organization and when you log in to the system to your Dashboard (Application Status Page) you will see all the individual LOI and later application requests you have submitted or have saved in draft format.
+A. Yes, you may submit more than one grant request.
+You must complete a separate request for each project or program that you wish the Foundation to consider.
+All applications will be linked to your organization and when you log in to the system to your Dashboard (Application Status Page) you will see all the individual application requests you have submitted or have saved in draft format.

 Q. Can I use the same project name as I have previously used?